Davit Nazaretyan

 8. Reclaim Unlinked Brand Mentions

-Sometimes, you’re already being talked about — but not linked.
+Sometimes, you’re already being talked about.
+You’re just not being linked.

-Use tools like Ahrefs, BuzzSumo, or Google Alerts to find brand mentions with no link.
-Reach out, thank them, and politely ask if they could add a link to help readers find your site.
+Using tools like Ahrefs, BuzzSumo, or Google Alerts, you can find brand mentions with no link.
+From there, you can turn them into backlinks by simply reaching out.
+Simply thank them and ask if they could link to your site so readers can more easily find you.

-Again, as we discussed in our link building for SEO guide this works best for already known brands.
-If your just starting no body will mention you.
+Again, as we discussed in our link building for SEO guide this works best for already established brands.
+If you’re just starting out, or if the mention is negative, this may not apply to you.

 These are some of the easiest backlinks you’ll ever land.